Move over Khia and Missy Elliott; raunch rap has a new contender who went from homeless to viral with just a few moans

-CupcakKe developed Marilyn Monhoe early in her short career out of disgust in other musicians who don’t interact with their fan base.
+CupcakKe developed Marilyn Monhoe early in her short career out of disgust of other musicians who don’t interact with their fan base.

-“These people are out here spending their hard-earned money on you,” she says, her flow intensifying.
+“These people are out here spending their hard-earned money on you,” she says referring to fans, her flow intensifying.
 “They come up with nicknames for themselves.
-They come out to see you and you just gonna get on Twitter when you drop a new song and say, ‘Buy my new song, love you?’
+They come out to see you and you just gonna get on Twitter when you drop a new song and say, ‘Buy my new song.
+Love you’?
 That don’t fly with me.”

 She developed her personalities because she knew Elizabeth could never talk publicly about any of the topics CupcakKe and Marilyn Monhoe tackle.
 She’s too reserved, too shy.
 “In a way, it’s kinda like roleplay for [my fans],” she says.
 “They need that from me because ain’t no one else finna give it to ‘em.”